iic2154-uc-cl/letscommit-past-inv/README.md

 ### Solution

-`letscommit-past-inv` uses Generative AI to analyze code changes and provide three commit message suggestions.
+`letscommit` uses Generative AI to analyze code changes and provide three commit message suggestions.
 For example, if a student makes changes to improve the performance of a function, the tool might suggest:

 1. "Optimize function for better performance."
 2. "Refactor code to enhance efficiency."